-These countries differ significantly in terms of everyday political contention, governance processes, socio-economic development, legacies of violent conflict, geographic location, cultural values and beliefs that characterise their societies, and prospects of EU membership.
+These countries differ significantly in terms of everyday political contention, governance processes, socio-economic development, legacies of violent conflict, geographic location, cultural values and beliefs, which characterise their societies, and prospects of EU membership.
 However, they have one feature in common: the persistence of blockages to democratisation.
 These blockages prevent democratisation at the domestic level, preclude further approximation to the EU and negatively affect stability, peace and security in the European neighbourhood.
 EMBRACE analyses the blockages to democratisation to shed analytical light on these developments and to explain processes of de-democratisation.
-But EMBRACE's analysis does not stop here.
+But EMBRACE's analysis does not stop there.
 It is also interested in investigating and explaining democratic openings, meaning political change (even at small scale level) that increases the quality of democracy in the Union's neighbouring countries.

-The ambition of EMBRACE is to provide a comprehensive analysis of both blockages and democratic openings and by doing so support the European Union's democracy promotion in the neighbourhood (and beyond).
+The ambition of EMBRACE is to provide a comprehensive analysis of both blockages and democratic openings and by doing so to support the European Union's democracy promotion in the neighbourhood (and beyond).
 For this endeavour, the empirical analysis in EMBRACE focuses on episodes of political closure and episodes of opening in the period from 2000 to 2023, where the persistence of blockages and the ways to overcome them can exemplarily be studied and compared.
 Episodes of closure allow EMBRACE to study the persistence of blockages.
 Episodes of opening allow EMBRACE to study the overcoming of blockages.

-The present Theory Framework Paper (D2.2, delivered in month 8 of the project) informs the reader about the theoretical framework that the EMBRACE consortium employs to study political closure and democratic openings in the European Neighbourhood in several subfields of study.
+The present Theory Framework Paper (D2.2, delivered in month 8 of the project and revised after the periodic review in M18 of the project) informs the reader about the theoretical framework that the EMBRACE consortium employs to study political closure and democratic openings in the European Neighbourhood in several sub-fields of study.
 It is argued that political closure can be explained through constellations of behavioural, institutional and structural blockages that are both endogenous and exogenous to domestic political systems while democratic opening requires shifts within the constellations of the identified blockages.